sarry2905/ESKAPEE_CMD/README.md

 	path/to/directory/ESKAPEE_CMD> source venv/bin/activate

 4. Now, Install the package dependencies using the given requirements.txt file.
     (venv) path/to/directory/ESKAPEE_CMD> pip install -r requirements.txt

 5. Download the trained models from [here](https://drive.google.com/file/d/1Q0m-gOJU9yyrCy4ad2FBI59mMfqhDvcG/view?usp=sharing).
 Extract the files, there are total 5 models with .sav extension and move them at the location ./Module/Models/

-6. A few sample fastq.gz files are provided with the tool at location ./Sample_Inputs/.
+6. The classifier execution command takes one argument -i or -F.

-7. The classifier execution command takes one argument -i or -F.
+   A few sample fastq.gz files are provided with the tool at location ./Sample_Inputs/.
         -i for the path to the input gzipped file.

-    -F for the path to the folder containing multiple gzipped files
+        -F for the path to the folder containing multiple gzipped files.

-       * For a single input gz file.
+    1. For a single input gz file.

              (venv) path/to/directory/ESKAPEE_CMD>python main.py -i path\to\file\fname.gz

-       For Example: (venv) path/to/directory/ESKAPEE_CMD>python main.py -i ./Input/SRR1635675.fastq.gz
+              For example: (venv) path/to/directory/ESKAPEE_CMD>python main.py -i ./Input/SRR1635675.fastq.gz

-      * For multiple .gz files stored in a directory
+    2. For multiple .gz files stored in a directory.

             (venv) path/to/directory/ESKAPEE_CMD>python main.py -F path\to\directory\containing\gzfiles

             For Example: (venv) E:\ESKAPEE\ESKAPEE Classifier>python main.py -F .\Input

-8. The output of the classifier will be displayed on the same terminal.
+7. The output of the classifier will be displayed on the same terminal.

-9. The same outputs can be found in .csv format at location .\Data\classification\
+8. he same outputs can be found in .csv format at location .\Data\classification\